Annual Passholder & Florida Resident Review of Disney’s Blizzard Beach

 There's so much fun stuff to do in Orlando during the summer and year-round (because of our awesome weather).
 Water parks are a great way to beat the summer heat, when it can easily climb to 95 degrees (35 celsius) plus humidity - it's like a sauna here in the summer!

 With water park passes, you can enjoy access to world-class parks year round and that's exactly what we decided to do!
 This post is a review of Disney's Blizzard Beach water park from an annual pass holder (Orlando resident) perspective.

-Okay, so the rides and slides at Blizzard Beach are awesome – especially for younger children (10 and under).
-There’s a ton of stuff for kids to do, from single person slides, to multi-person family rides.
-One of my 6 year old’s favorite thing to do is the zip line slide, for example (that's him in this video).
+Uh, no. The rides and slides at Blizzard Beach are awesome - especially for younger children (10 and under).
+There's a ton of stuff for kids to do, from single person slides, to multi-person family rides.
+One of my 6 year old's favorite thing to do is the zip line slide, for example (that's him in this video).

 There aren't quite as many "thrilling" rides and slides for older kids and adults.
 The Slush Gusher slide is the fastest in the park, but check the status of this ride as it can be closed for maintenance at times.

 Disney Water Park Annual Pass and Florida Resident After 2pm Value